tanis2000/binocle-c/README.md

 - SDL by the almighty Ryan C. Gordon
 - SDL_Mixer
-- SDL_Image
 - zlib
-- libjpeg by Thomas G. Lane
-- libpng
 - FLAC by the Xiph.Org Foundation
 - Vorbis by the Xiph.Org Foundation
 - OGG by the Xiph.Org Foundation
 - FreeType (http://www.freetype.org)
-- TinyXML by Lee Thomason (http://www.grinninglizard.com/tinyxml/)
-- TmxParser by Tamir Atias (Currently maintained by Adaleigh Martin at https://github.com/sainteos/tmxparser)
-- LUA
-- luasocket
 - Dear ImGui
-- Overlap2D (my own C++ parser)
 - glew
+- Kazmath by Luke Benstead
+- stbimage

-The plan for the near future is to drop `SDL_Mixer` and replace it with `soloud`, drop `SDL_Image` and replace it with the equivalent `stb` header-only library, drop GLEW as it's probably not even worth supporting it just for the desktop platforms.
+The plan for the near future is to drop `SDL_Mixer` and replace it with `soloud`, drop `GLEW` as it's probably not even worth supporting it just for the desktop platforms.

 # Coordinate system